You’re sitting at the speed limit, but traffic seems to be passing you and there are people sitting right on your tail.

 For newer cars, the speedometer is still required to be within 10 per cent of the vehicle’s true speed but there is no longer an odometer requirement, instead, Australian Design Rules have just added 4km/h to the threshold.
 This doesn’t mean that the vehicle can be 4km/h over the speed limit, the speedo must not read a speed that is slower than the true speed of the vehicle.

 For example, if your speedo says you’re going 100km/h in a car built this year, you will be travelling somewhere between 87.3km/h and 100km/h depending on how your manufacturer programs the speedometer.

 So how do you know if your speedometer is accurate?
-There’s no way to really test it, manufacturers aren’t required to release how they calculate their technology.
-But what we do know is that some manufacturers are more conservative than others.
+There’s no regulated way to really test it as manufacturers aren’t required to release how they calculate their technology.
+But you can use the GPS on your phone (either via a speed meter or an app like Google Maps or Waze) to calculate it.
+What we do know is that some manufacturers are more conservative than others in their own reading.